Skip to main content

 Event handlers and initialization

 Though providers themselves need not implement events, the flag evaluation API uses events to convey relevant state changes during configuration and initialization.
+Implementations automatically emit PROVIDER_READY or PROVIDER_ERROR events depending on the outcome of the initialize function, if the provider has implemented one (if none is implemented, PROVIDER_READY runs unconditionally).
 Application authors and application integrators use these events to wait for proper initialization of the provider and to do basic monitoring and error handling.

 Requirement 5.3.1